-Rebecca Cheetham Nursery and Children's Centre makes sure that privately fostered children are properly and safely cared for.
+Rebecca Cheetham makes sure that privately fostered children are properly and safely cared for.
 Local Authorities are under a legal duty to ensure the welfare of a privately fostered child is being promoted and safeguarded, and are therefore required to undertake assessments of proposed or actual private fostering arrangements.
-As such, in line with the Local Authority guidance, we always make an immediate Notification to Children's Social Care Triage / MASH Team if we are aware of or believe private fostering arrangements are in place.
+As such, in line with the Local Authority guidance, schools will always make an immediate Notification to Children's Social Care Triage / MASH Team if they are aware of or believe private fostering arrangements are in place.
 Following this Children's Services will undertake a statutory assessment.